-- Basic knitting skills are required for all our classes.
-You must know how to cast on, knit, purl, and bind off.
-If you’d like help mastering the fundamentals before taking a class, drop in on a free Knitting 101 session (see above).
+- With the exception of Knitting 101, basic skills are required for all our knitting classes.
+You must know how to knit, purl, cast on, and bind off.
+If you’d like help mastering the fundamentals before taking a class, please attend a Knitting 101 class.

 - Unless otherwise noted, supplies are not included in class fees.

-- In-stock supplies for all classes may be purchased by class participants at a 10% discount either in advance or on the day of the first class.
+- In-stock supplies for all classes may be purchased by class participants at a 10% discount.
 (We really appreciate your buying all your class supplies from us!)

 - Classes are filled on a first come, first served basis.
 Payment is due when you sign-up.
 We accept reservations by telephone with payment by Visa, MasterCard, or Discover.

 - A pre-paid class fee will only be refunded if more than 72 hours advance notice is given that you are withdrawing.
 If fewer than 72 hours notice is given, a refund will only be made if we are able to fill your space in the class with another student.

 - Gosh Yarn It! reserves the right to cancel or reschedule classes that do not meet the required minimum enrollment of 3 students; class fees will be refunded or may be used to register for future classes.
 Any class cancelled due to inclement weather will be re-scheduled.

 - A missed individual session of a class cannot be refunded or made up, but we’ll be happy to try to help you catch-up on what you missed.

 Royal Quilting Hat – Cascade Yarns

 Polygon, Antler Mitts, and Prairie Fire – Tin Can Knits